imrtech/Pewlett-Hackard-Analysis/README.md

 ## Summary

 There are 72,458 active employees of retirement age.
 This would create a huge vacancy for the nine departments, but in particular filling the senior engineers and senior staff title roles will be critical.
-To prepare for the "silver tsunami", Pewlett Hackward will need to institue a mentiorship program that will target employees nearing retirement age.
+To prepare for the "silver tsunami", Pewlett Hackward will need to institue a mentorship program that will target employees nearing retirement age.
 The number of employees born in 1965 who are eligible for the mentorship program is 1,549.
 This does not seem to be an adequate number considering how many employees will be leaving.
 - Running a query for the eligible employees by title can provide some insight on what departments may lack mentors.
 - Running a query for eligible employees who were born two years earlier (1963) in addition to employees born in 1965 may provide more of a comfortable cushion for Pewlett Hackward and provide the support each department will need to sustain a successful operation.
 It would also include additional managers which is the smallest number represented.